On the super-Liouville equations on the sphere: Introduction

 The Euler-Lagrange equation associated with the functional of the supersymmetric Liouville theory is known as the super-Liouville equation and typically takes the following form

-where $\Sigma$ is a closed Riemann surface, $K_g$ is the curvature related to the metric $g$, $\slashiii{D}_g$ is the Dirac operator, and $\psi$ is a spinor, see Chapter 2.
+where $\Sigma$ is a closed Riemann surface, $K_g$ is the curvature of the metric $g$, $\slashiii{D}_g$ is the Dirac operator, and $\psi$ is a spinor, see Section 2 for details.
 When both $h_1$ and $h_2$ are constants, the equation is conformally invariant under $\widetilde{g}=e^{2v}g$.
-Specifically, by setting the equation (\ref{prev-sup-Liou}) becomes
+Specifically, by setting